mesmerised/persistme/README.md

 | `value` | `Mixed` | yes | The data to store |

 #### `update(key, value)`
-Similar to `set` method, but extends (deep merges objects) the original stored value if it is of type array or object.
+Similar to `set` method, but extends (deep merges objects) the original stored value if it is one of type array or object.
 Note: The type of both stored as well as provided value should match in order for the update to work.
 Also the value should exist initially to begin with, otherwise the behavior is equivalent to `set` method.

 | param  | type  | required | description |